Läther: CD issues

 Zappa chose to re-issue the four previously released individual albums on CD in 1991 along with the Panter artwork and added credits.
 Each of them were either remixed and or altered in various ways.
 These albums appeared in the US on Zappa's Barking Pumpkin label.

 In 1995 Rykodisc again reissued Zappa's entire catalog up to that date.
 The 1995 CD versions of the four albums related to Läther have exactly the same audio content as the 1991 CDs.

 One year later, Läther was released officially through Rykodisc as a three-CD album.
 This edition used new 1996 artwork and was released in a plastic jewel case.
 Gail Zappa confirmed that the stereo master tapes for the four-LP Läther box were used as the source.
 While Zappa's notes from the tape boxes show a slightly different track listing, the 1996 CD version of Läther is musically identical to the 1977 test pressings.
 The only difference is that four bonus tracks were also added.
 Among these is commentary from Zappa taken from his KROQ broadcast.
-Also, the title of the song "One More Time for the World" was changed to "The Ocean is the Ultimate Solution", the title under which the same song appears on the album Sleep Dirt.
+Also, the title of the song "One More Time for the World" was changed to "The Ocean is the Ultimate Solution", the title under which a longer version the same song appears on the album Sleep Dirt.

 Along with most of Zappa's material, a "mini-LP" CD edition was also released by Rykodisc in Japan, with the artwork reformatted to resemble the packaging of a vinyl album.

 In December 2012 an official reissue of Läther appeared in cardboard packaging with the original intended 1977 artwork.
 This version omits the 1996 bonus tracks.